NitramDivad/Bamazon/README.md

     * The table structure for both the products and the departments table can be found in their respective SQL files.
 Each does contain initialization data.

     * A Guide for use is also included.
-It can be found at the following link:
+It can be found at the link below.

 [Bamazon Documentation](https://drive.google.com/file/d/1bIMmkCHN4vYmaul__pk39tgxLztfMWu-/view?usp=sharing)

 ## **Created by:** #